VBSO COVID-19 preparations, response and cancellations

 • Those seeking exemptions from garnishments

-*Answering yes to any of these questions may result in you being denied entrance to the building.*
+*Answering yes to any of these questions may result in you being denied entrance to the building.
+You will be directed to contact the appropriate clerk's office by telephone or other remote means to make alternate arrangements for conducting your business with the court.*

 For Virginia Beach Circuit Court filings, lockboxes have been provided for submitting civil and criminal paperwork and deed/land recording paperwork on the steps of the Courthouse Extension (Building 10B).
 Electronic recording is also available.
 Additional information on Circuit Court services available during this time is posted at vblandrecords.com.